 I think it really helps to have young volunteers going in to teach other young people about mental health issues, stigma, and help-seeking (particularly going into schools), because it’s easier for the young people to relate to us and feel comfortable speaking their mind instead of seeing us as teachers.

 It’s amazing to see the transformation in schools that have worked with See Me, both in the attitudes of the students but also in what help the schools provide and the confidence of the teachers to provide this help.
 There has definitely been a shift in mental health culture over recent years.

 Being a volunteer has also had a big positive impact on my own life.
 I’ve met other volunteers with similar experiences to my own, who really understand what it’s like to walk in my shoes, and we’ve also been able to learn from each other’s differences; some of them are now my closest friends.
-I’ve learnt so much about how to express my opinions and experiences effectively through the media, how to plan and lead workshops for groups of young people, and to make funding pitches.
+I’ve learned so much about how to express my opinions and experiences effectively through the media, how to plan and lead workshops for groups of young people, and to make funding pitches.
 Training me in mental health first aid has given me the confidence to help others who are in a mental health crisis and signpost them to appropriate help.
 These are all things that will really help in my own future career, where I hope to continue working in mental health or public health.

-Volunteering for See Me has shaped who I am as a person, giving me confidence to speak out about issues surrounding mental health and to encourage others to seek help.
+Volunteering for See Me has shaped who I am as a person, giving me the confidence to speak out about issues surrounding mental health and to encourage others to seek help.

-Self-Care is incredibly important to the impact you can make on others, how do you keep yourself and team mentally well?
+Self-care is incredibly important to the impact you can make on others, how do you keep yourself and team mentally well?

-Working within the mental health sector and with young people is incredibly rewarding, however, at times very hard work, making it difficult to prioritise our own wellbeing.
+Working within the mental health sector and with young people is incredibly rewarding, however, at times very hard work, making it difficult to prioritise our own well-being.